MarsBased/marsbased-website-old/_posts/2015-03-17-An-Internship-Out-of-This-World.markdown

 But that was not the worst.
 The red screen appearing after application errors, with a rather cryptographic error message scared the hell out of me more than once.

-After a few days learning prototyping using mockups and some layout from <a href="http://www.twitter.com/lexrodba" title="Àlex Rodríguez Bacardit Twitter Handle" target="_blank">Àlex</a> and <a href="http://www.twitter.com/jordi_vendrell" title="Jordi Vendrell Farreny Twitter Handle" target="_blank">Jordi</a>, I have been working shoulder by shoulder with <a href="http://www.twitter.com/xavier_redo" title="Xavier Redó Cano Twitter Handle" target="_blank">Xavi</a> most of my time in the company.
+After a few days learning to prototype using mockups and some layout from <a href="http://www.twitter.com/lexrodba" title="Àlex Rodríguez Bacardit Twitter Handle" target="_blank">Àlex</a> and <a href="http://www.twitter.com/jordi_vendrell" title="Jordi Vendrell Farreny Twitter Handle" target="_blank">Jordi</a>, I have been working shoulder by shoulder with <a href="http://www.twitter.com/xavier_redo" title="Xavier Redó Cano Twitter Handle" target="_blank">Xavi</a> most of my time in the company.
 He has been my guide in this journey.

 Xavi is a natural born teacher.
 He is very good at explaining why things happen the way they do.
 Not only that: he's extraordinarily gifted in keeping a clear discourse when he's explaining technical concepts.
 Talking to Xavi feels like talking to an encyclopedia.